anssihalmeaho/fuvaluez/README.md

 So in Windows option 2. remains way to use ValueZ.

 ### ValueZ installed as plugin module
+There is own Github repository for [ValueZ plugin building](https://github.com/anssihalmeaho/valuezplugin).
 To create ValueZ as shared object librarys (__valuez.so__) do following steps:

 1. `git clone https://github.com/anssihalmeaho/valuezplugin.git`